dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/01/04
+I'm sure it's too late to change it now, but I'm not entirely convinced about `kotlin.Metadata` and `kotlin.annotation.Target` annotations being imported by default in Kotlin.
+They are not used very often but the names are generic enough to have conflicts.

 #### 2025/01/03
 If you ever missed the feature to collapse Kotlin functions/constructors, don't give up just because the issue is in the backlog <https://youtrack.jetbrains.com/issue/KTIJ-14710>.
 Try LivePlugin with [this Gist](https://gist.github.com/dkandalov/82f37b0d3a6f8b3e4c6f1f2296a63e41) 😎 (Or hack you own!)